JBGruber/rollama/README.md

 query("Why is the sky blue?")
 #>
 #> ── Answer from llama3.1 ────────────────────────────────────────────────────────
-#> The sky looks blue because of tiny particles in the air that bend light towards
+#> The sky looks blue because of tiny particles in the air that bounce sunlight
-#> blue.
-It's like when you see a big blue swimming pool and it looks super cool,
-#> but with the whole sky being blue!
-Isn't that awesome?
+#> around.
+Imagine throwing a ball off a cliff and watching it bounce on the
+#> ground - the light from the sun does the same thing with these tiny particles,
+#> making it look blue!
 ```

 By default, the package uses the “llama3.1 8B” model.
 Supported models